130GeV gamma-ray line through axion conversion: Summary and discussion

-This mechanism has various advantages.
-First, it potentially reduces continuum $\gamma$-ray flux and the anti-proton flux without complicated gimmicks.
-In our scenario, axions are produced by decays or annihilations of DM at a tree-level while interactions between the DM and charged particles are invariably suppressed by higher order couplings.
-Second, this scenario is testable by a number of future experiments and observations.
-The required effective coupling between the axion and the photon is smaller by one order of magnitude than the current bound by the CAST experiment~\cite{Arik:2011rx}.
-Next generation axion search experiments are planned to reach the sensitivity in the near future~\cite{Irastorza:2011gs, Graham:2011qk}.
-Future $\gamma$-ray observations such as H.E.S.S.II, Cherenkov Telescope Array (CTA) or GAMMA-400 will also observe the 130 GeV lines with much better sensitivities and discern a model from others~\cite{Bergstrom:2012vd, Weniger:2013tza}.
-We can discriminate models by using line shapes and the emission profile (morphology) of the spatial distribution.
-Third, this scenario could be sensitive not only to the nature of the DM but also to models behind the axion.
-These models occasionally predict an energy scale governing the axion properties to be high, beyond the energy scale of collider experiments~\cite{Linde:1987bx, Hertzberg:2008wr}.
-Combining the $\gamma$-ray line signals with the future experimental results for the axion thereby could shed light on the energy scale, interactions with axions and the DM, and so on.
-Thus the application of the axion-photon conversion potentially makes it possible to account for the observed $\gamma$-ray lines, and is worth researching and discussing its related issues.
+The scenario we propose here has attractive points.
+First, in our scenario, the $\gamma$-ray line is indirectly produced by the axion-photon conversion.
+In the axion production, without complicated gimmicks, productions of problematic cosmic rays (e.g., continuum $\gamma$ rays, antiprotons, and so on) are sufficiently suppressed.
+Second, the scenario is testable in future experiments and observations.
+Expected axion-photon coupling with the goal of fitting the $\gamma$-ray excess is just below the current bound from the CAST experiment~\cite{Arik:2011rx}.
+Next-generation axion search experiments are planned to reach the favored values~\cite{Irastorza:2011gs, Graham:2011qk}.
+Future $\gamma$-ray observations, H.E.S.S.
+II~\cite{phaseII}, Cherenkov Telescope Array (CTA)~\cite{Consortium:2010bc}, and GAMMA-400~\cite{Galper:2012ji}, will also observe the 130 GeV lines with much better sensitivities.
+We can discriminate our scenario from other models by using line shapes and the emission profile (morphology) of the spatial distribution~\cite{Bergstrom:2012vd, Weniger:2013tza}.
+Third, our scenario would provide a probe not only into the nature of dark matter, but also into models behind the axion.
+In such models, axion properties are occasionally described by high-scale parameters, which are beyond the energy scale of collider experiments~\cite{Linde:1987bx, Hertzberg:2008wr}.
+Combining observations of $\gamma$ rays with experimental results of the axion search will thereby shed light on the energy scale, interactions with axions and the dark matter, and so on.

-On the other hand, several points have to be carefully considered to make a reliable analysis of the spectrum using future observations.
-First, we might have to include effects of reconversions from a photon to an axion, which may have simultaneously reduced photon fluxes.
-Second an oscillation behavior of the conversion probability should be important.
-In this paper we have focused on the decay or the annihilation of the DM to produce the narrow-line axion spectrum.
-However, the conversion probability depends on the axion energy.
-Considering this oscillation dependence, even a broader spectrum of axion could have given the appropriate excess at 130 GeV (see Fig.~\ref{Fig:osci}).
-Note that the energy resolution of $\gamma$-ray is not good, so that the observed $\gamma$-rays excess at around 130GeV can be consistent with the spectrum due to the oscillation.
-We will discuss these issues in detail in a separate publication~\cite{yama}.